 Video Tutorial: POST Method In Action: Simple Form

+The POST method does not have any restriction on data size to be sent.
+The POST method can be used to send ASCII as well as binary data.
 The data sent by POST method goes through HTTP header so security depends on HTTP protocol.
 By using Secure HTTP you can make sure that your information is secure.

 This Basic PHP tutorial illustrates the usage of GET method, with the help of a simple HTML form.
 It echo’s/print’s the user entered information on to the browser by passing it via GET method.
+It also tells one big advantage of GET method over POST method.

 Source Code: GET Method In Action: Simple Form